ahsamt/StockScreener/README.md

 ### Tools used to create the application:

 This application is distinct from the other projects I have worked on in the CS50’s Web Programming with Python and JavaScript course as it focuses on exploring the tools required for accessing and analysing financial data.
-Please note that while the application allows the user to create a watchlist (which can be seen as being similar to the watchlist functionality in the "commerce" project), this is implemented via internal API route rather than with the help of HTTP requests.
+Please note that while the application allows the user to create a watchlist (which can be seen as being similar to the watchlist functionality in the "commerce" project), this is implemented in via an internal API route.

 1. **Django**